 Bonhams’ high-profile auctions usually throw up some surprises.
 But few are as big as this one.
 Most vintage motorcycles worth more than $100,000 are pretty well known, but have you ever heard of the German brand Windhoff?
 Me neither.
-Yet this restored 1928 example, fresh from a private museum, is expected to sell for between $145,000 and $190,000.
+Yet this restored 1928 example, fresh from a private museum, was given an estimate of between $145,000 and $190,000.

 The Windhoff has a high estimate because it was the best of its type in the inter-War years.
 The engine is an OHC oil-cooled four.
 It’s also big for that era, at 746cc, and is a stressed member of the frame.
 Rarity helps too: Hans Windhoff’s company went out of business in 1933, a victim of Germany’s economic travails, and few of his creations survive.
 This one, luckily, has had a charmed life, with just three owners to date.

 Bonhams quotes motorcycle historian Erwin Tragatch as saying the Windhoff is perhaps “the most unique, progressive and beautiful motorcycle ever made.”
-It’s one of six eclectic machines from the same collection going under the hammer at the Classic Motorcycle Show in Stafford on 29th April 2012.
+It’s one of six eclectic machines from the same collection that went under the hammer at the Classic Motorcycle Show in Stafford in 2012.
 Other lots include a 1992 ROC-Yamaha 500cc GP racer, a 1931 Douglas 750cc sidecar outfit, a Brough Superior and two Vincents.

-Head over here for more details on the 200 bikes up for grabs.
+Head over here for more details on the 200 bikes that were up for grabs.